KinexDev/Luna/README.md

 # LuauRuntime
-LuauRuntime is a standalone runtime for luau.
+LuauRuntime is a prototype standalone runtime for luau.

 # Features
 - Dynamic library linking